cymcsg/UltimateAndroid/README.md

 2014.8.7 add activity like wechat friend group

-The CommonLibs use many opensource program and I am very grateful to the author of them.
+The UltimateAndroid use many opensource program and I am very grateful to the author of them.
 The opensource program which I use:

 1.JakeWharton's [Butter Knife][1] for View Injection.